ryubsmile/utkcc-web/README.md

 # The Official UTKCC Website

-This repository contains the source code for the UTKCC official website, created by members of the 17th UTKCC.
+This repository contains the v1.0.0 source code for the UTKCC official website, created by members of the 17th UTKCC.

+Currently, the website is maintained in @uoft-kcc/web .
+This repository remains here for archiving purposes of a primitive version.

 ## Authors